 WELCOME to the Collegiate Church of St. Nicholas – we are an Anglican/Episcopal church situated in the heart of Galway.
 The Rector is the Very Rev Lynda Peilow.

-The church is a fine medieval building which we do hope you will come and visit.
+The church is a fine medieval building which we do hope you will come and visit Tuesday to Saturday, 10am-1pm and 2pm-5pm.
 You will be assured of a very warm welcome.
 If you visit to enjoy the fine heritage building you will find much to attract and fascinate you.
-There are free guide sheets in many languages available.
+There are guide sheets in many languages available (click for link).
 The church is a place of tranquillity in the midst of a busy city.
 Within the church, there is a Peace Chapel where prayers are said, often written down and candles to light.
 There is a quiet Meditation Chapel for privacy and thought.
 The chances are that you will meet one of the clergy or one of the members of our church who will help you whether you need a guide around the building or someone to talk with.
-The church is open between 9am and 7pm (to 5pm in January and February).

 Should you be looking for a service, we hope you will find a warm and welcoming church.
 You might wish to attach words like “liberal” or “inclusive” to us.
 Some in Ireland find our Sunday liturgy a little “high church” whilst others say we are somewhat to the “middle”.
 If you are looking for “an evangelical church” then, though you will find us a very Bible-based church, you might feel “evangelical” does not quite accurately capture what we are.